JudiJ/App_City/README.md

 ### Supplementary
 The Unity game engine version is v2019.1.11f1.
 Steam VR Assets of the Winridge City Assets were used (version 2.3.2) and enhanced with custom-designed features.
 The custom assets were created using Blender version 2.90.
 The application was originally run with a Windows 10 (64 bit) computer, NVIDIA GeForce RTX 2070 GPU and Intel Core i7-9700K processor.

-Read more on the programming and the custom designs of the virtual city at github.com/JudiJ/City_Project
+Find the custom scripts and information on the programming of the virtual city at github.com/JudiJ/City_Project